SkygearIO/forgot_password/README.md

 * `templates/forgot_password/reset_password_success.html` - HTML page
   to show when the user has reset the password successfully.
 The corresponding environment variable is `FORGOT_PASSWORD_RESET_SUCCESS_HTML_URL`.

+* `templates/forgot_password/welcome_email.txt` - text template for the
+  welcome email sent when the user is signed up successfully.
+The corresponding environment variable is `FORGOT_PASSWORD_WELCOME_EMAIL_TEXT_URL`.

+* `templates/forgot_password/welcome_email.html` - html template for the
+  welcome email sent when the user is signed up successfully.
+The corresponding environment variable is `FORGOT_PASSWORD_WELCOME_EMAIL_HTML_URL`.

 You can reference variable for generating HTML/email with dynamic values.
 Here is an incomplete list of variables: